 And, if you can get your content featured in a featured snippet, you’re likely to see a significant increase in organic CTR.

-To optimize your content for featured snippets, start by identifying the questions that people are asking about your topic.
+To optimize your pages for featured snippets, start by identifying the questions that people are asking about your topic.

-Then, create content that directly answers those questions.
+Then, create something that directly answers those questions.